 Upload the new .vsix file (in the \bin\debug\ folder of the project) to the Visual Studio Gallery Web site.

-When a user who has an earlier version of the extension opens Extension Manager, the new version will appear in the Updates list, provided that Extension Manager is set to automatically look for updates.
+When a user who has an earlier version of the extension opens Extensions and Updates, the new version will appear in the Updates list, provided that the tool is set to automatically look for updates.

 You can enable or disable automatic checking for updates at the bottom of the Updates pane (Enable/disable automatic detection of available updates), which changes the Check for updates setting in Tools/Options/Environment/Extensions and Updates.